app-catalog/sensors-actuators/README.md

 # app-catalog
-A prototype application for cataloging sensor and atuadores data on the Web
+A prototype application for sensor and actuator data cataloging.